-Apart from these prominent locations the real fun of having a Golden Triangle photography tour will definitely come in the streets of Old Delhi and in the local spice and food markets, Chandni Chowk in particular.
+Apart from these prominent locations, the real fun of having a Golden Triangle Photo tour will definitely come in the streets of Old Delhi and in the local spice and food markets, Chandni Chowk in particular.

 Second Stop – Agra

 Agra’s main claim to fame is definitely the Taj Mahal.
-A lot of travellers take the Golden Triangle photography tour with the sole intention of visiting the grand white marble structure with over 25 types of decorated precious stones.
-It is advisable for first time explorers to take the help of guides and professional providers of photography tours in India in order to make the most of this trip and capture the best angles of the Taj Mahal.
+A lot of travelers take India’s famous Golden Triangle tour with the sole intention of visiting the grand white marble structure with over 25 types of decorated precious stones.
+It is advisable for first-time explorers to take the help of guides and professional providers of photography tours in India in order to make the most of this trip and capture the best angles of the Taj Mahal.

-Both an ultra-modern and ultra-historic city, the capital of Rajasthan started off centuries ago as strategic city of wide concourses and a loyal artistic community.
-A Golden Triangle photography tour without visiting Jaipur’s famous UNESCO World Heritage Site the Jantar Mantar, an assembly of nineteen architectural astrophysical tools, would be incomplete.
+Both an ultra-modern and ultra-historic city, the capital of Rajasthan started off centuries ago as the strategic city of wide concourses and a loyal artistic community.
+A Golden Triangle Photo Tour without visiting Jaipur’s famous UNESCO World Heritage Site the Jantar Mantar, an assembly of nineteen architectural astrophysical tools, would be incomplete.